IsaacHair/map25.2/BiggieCheese/readme.txt

 ***Going back to calling it BiggieCheese, extension .bc, for the sake of simplicity and because BiggieCheese is a dumber name because hes a rapper

+**all lines must be well less than 1000 characters

 Revised features:
 	- inline machine code or 1-to-1 machine code
 	- if loop, for loop